Hummus-Ful/hummus-ful.github.io/_posts/2021-01-17-Kioptrix_on_VirtualBox.md

 Kioptrix virtual machine (by Vulnhub) was designed to run using VMware.
 In this How-To we'll learn how it can be run on VirtualBox instead.
 <!--exc-->

+## Video
+If you prefer to follow a video instead, please see my video tutorial [here](https://youtu.be/-3GeOXwfSyU).

 ## Download
 Download [the virtual machine](https://www.vulnhub.com/entry/kioptrix-level-1-1,22/) (VM) from [Vulnhub](https://www.vulnhub.com/).